Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Automation for Verification-Preserving Inlining

-\paragraph{Determinization.} The instrumentation above rejects most non-deterministic programs, even if these programs are mono, because the two executions of $s$ may resolve non-determinism differently.
-To support non-determinism, we align the two executions through \emph{determinization}, which gives us a more relevant subset of $sem_\mathcal{A}(\varphi_1, s)$ for the set $T_1$ from above (recall that the structural inner condition is $\forall \varphi'_1 \in T_1 \ldotp \varphi'_2 \succeq \varphi'_1$).
-Instead of comparing every pair of executions $(E_1, E_2)$ starting in $\varphi_1$ and $\varphi_2$, respectively, determinization compares every feasible execution $E_2$ with every execution $E_1$ starting in $\varphi_1$ that resolves non-determinism similarly to $E_2$. $T_1$ contains the final states of these executions $E_1$.
-Determinization restricts the pairs $(E_1, E_2)$ that are compared, by first recording all non-deterministic choices (such as the initial values of variables and newly-owned heap locations, or the existential fractional ownerships that have been chosen) made during the execution $E_1$ (line 4 in \figref{fig:algo}), and then ignoring the pair $(E_1, E_2)$ if $E_2$ (line 7) resolves non-determinism in a different way, provided that there is (at least) one pair with $E_2$ that is not ignored.
-This ensures that the set of executions $E_1$ that are compared with $E_2$ is non-empty and thus that the structural condition implies the semantic condition.
-See \appref{app:determinization} for more details.
+\thibault{However, for non-deterministic statements $s$, using the entire set of final states $\mathit{sem}_\mathcal{A}(\varphi_1, s)$ would lead to an overly strong definition of structural mono: \defref{def:struct-mono} would compare final states $\varphi'_1$ and $\varphi'_2$ obtained by making different non-deterministic choices and, for that reason, fail to satisfy $\varphi'_1 \preceq \varphi'_2$.
+To avoid this problem, determinization aligns the two executions of $s$, to obtain a more relevant \thibault{(and smaller)} subset $\determ$ of $sem_\mathcal{A}(\varphi_1, s)$ (recall that the \gaurav{\StructInnerUniversal} is $\forall \varphi'_1 \in \determ \ldotp \varphi'_1 \preceq \varphi'_2$).} Instead of comparing every pair of executions $(E_1, E_2)$ \peter{of statement $s$} starting in $\varphi_1$ and $\varphi_2$\thibault{ and ending in $\varphi_1'$ and $\varphi_2'$}, respectively, determinization compares \peter{only those executions that resolve non-determinism similarly.
+To achieve this, we record} all non-deterministic choices (such as the initial values of variables and newly-owned heap locations, or the existential fractional ownerships that have been chosen) made during the execution $E_1$ (line~4 in \figref{fig:algo}), and then ignore the pair $(E_1, E_2)$ if $E_2$ (line~7) resolves non-determinism in a different way, provided that there is (at least) one pair with $E_2$ that is not ignored. \peter{The latter proviso} ensures that the set of executions $E_1$ that are compared with $E_2$ is non-empty\thibault{, \ie{} that $\determ \neq \varnothing$, as required by the structural mono property (\defref{def:struct-mono})}.
+See \nappref{app:determinization}{G} for more details.